How To Check for Charges Against Me?

 It often depends on how quickly the charges are entered into criminal records systems.

-Luckily, there are a few options available to minimize the impact of a pending charge as well as know for certain what is going to show up on a background check.
+Luckily, there are a few options available to minimize the impact of a pending charge as well as to know for certain what is going to show up on a background check.

 First, use a free background check search to quickly perform a public records search on yourself to see if there are any pending changes.
 Then, use this comprehensive guide to help remove charges from your record and get them dropped.